huntdatacenter/docs/docs/coordination/services-model.md

 ### Upgrade agreements

-You will need to migrate to the new agreement model, at the latest by 1 January 2021, and from 1 October 2021 to adjust services and resources.
+You will need to migrate to the new agreement model at the latest by 1 January 2022.
 Thus, it might be good to get going right away.

 ::: tip TIP